This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Aphasia is a condition that decreases the ability to speak, read, write, or understand others.
 Aphasia can be a short-term or long-term problem.
 Some people recover without treatment.
 Most people with aphasia need speech-language therapy.

-Contact your healthcare provider if:
+Contact a healthcare provider if:

-- The communication problems are getting worse.
+- The person's communication problems are getting worse.

 - You have questions or concerns about the person's condition or care.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.